Jakob Löhnertz

 • Tailwind CSS v4 for styling

-• Framer Motion for smooth, physics-y animations
+• Framer Motion for smooth animations

 • Zustand for state management with persistence